Central and West Asia

 |08A - Swaps info_outline|

-(i) Kazakhstan received World Bank support and has restructured part of its Social Health Insurance Project to provide USD10 million for critical medical equipment; (ii) As of May 26, USD3.1 million from USAID to prepare laboratory systems, activate case-finding and event-based surveillance, support technical experts for response and preparedness, bolster risk communication, and more.
+(i) Kazakhstan received World Bank support and has restructured part of its Social Health Insurance Project to provide USD10 million for critical medical equipment; (ii) 26 May 2020, USD3.1 million from USAID to prepare laboratory systems, activate case-finding and event-based surveillance, support technical experts for response and preparedness, bolster risk communication, and more; (iii) 23 June 2020, USD40 million from the EBRD to address liquidity needs of MSMEs; (iv) 25 June 2020, COVID-19 Active Response and Expenditure Support - USD750 million co-financing from AIIB; (v) 8 October 2020, USD30 million from the European Investment Bank to provide affordable lending to Kazakh small and medium sized enterprises (SMEs).

 |09A - Swaps info_outline|